-The Land Use Bylaw is currently being reviewed and improved.
-Learn more about this project: Land Use Bylaw Review
+The Land Use Bylaw Review is complete.
+Learn more about the history of this project: Land Use Bylaw Review

 The Land Use Bylaw (PDF) is the "book of rules" for development in Rocky View County, and covers a wide range of regulations, including: